MarinaMyburgh/pxt-OD01/README.md

-# ☒CHIP OD01
+# pxt-OD01

-This is the MakeCode Package for ☒CHIP OD01
+This is the MakeCode Package for the OD01 xChip.

 ## Hardware Setup
 1. Insert the OD01 display into the I2C ports on the break out board.